The Illusion of Certainty: Uncertainty Quantification for LLMs Fails under Ambiguity: Uncertainty Quantification And Aleatoric Uncertainty

-\end{restatable} \Cref{thm:low_entropy} complements \Cref{thm:high_entropy} by showing that low entropy likely implies low epistemic uncertainty.
+\end{restatable} \Cref{thm:low_entropy} complements \Cref{thm:high_entropy} by showing that low entropy implies low epistemic uncertainty with high probability.
 When the predictive entropy is small, i.e. \(H(p)\le\delta\), most of the probability mass must lie on a single class with weight at least \(\gamma_\delta\).
-This induces a dichotomy: if the class is correct, epistemic uncertainty is small (\(\le -\log \gamma_\delta\)); if incorrect, it is large (\(\ge -\log(1-\gamma_\delta)\)) (\Cref{fig:simplex}).
-A deterministic upper bound is therefore impossible, but we can obtain a probabilistic guarantee that depends on the model's performance.
+This induces a dichotomy: if the class is correct, epistemic uncertainty is small (\(\le -\log \gamma_\delta\)); if incorrect, it is large (\(\ge -\log(1-\gamma_\delta)\)) (\Cref{fig:simplex} second-to-left).
+A deterministic upper bound is therefore impossible, but we can obtain a probabilistic guarantee that depends on the model's average performance.
 Noting that the training loss \(-\log p_y\) coincides with epistemic uncertainty under zero AU (\Cref{prop:zero_au}), the average loss \(\mathcal{L}\) coincides with the expected EU.
-For a well-trained model with small \(\mathcal{L}\), frequent high-EU errors are hence unlikely to occur.
-In other words, highly confident but incorrect predictions must occur only rarely.
-The bound depends on the probability of the model making confident predictions, which means it may become loose if such cases are very rare, since their contribution to the average loss is then negligible.
-In practice, however, models are trained toward confident predictions, making such cases unlikely.
-Put differently, \Cref{thm:low_entropy} shows that for models that are likely to make confident predictions and perform well on average, \emph{observing a high predictive entropy corresponds likely to a low epistemic uncertainty}.
+For a well-trained model with small average \(\mathcal{L}\), frequent high-EU errors are hence unlikely to occur.
+In other words, highly confident but incorrect predictions must occur not too often.
+Since our bound depends on the probability with which the model makes confident predictions (in terms of entropy), the guarantee may become loose if the model is predominantly not confident.
+In practice, however, models are trained toward confident predictions, and our bound becomes tight.
+Intuitively, \Cref{thm:low_entropy} shows that for models that are likely to make confident predictions and perform well on average, \emph{observing a low predictive entropy corresponds likely to a low epistemic uncertainty}.
+The strict lower and probabilistic upper bound force a correlation between predictive semantic entropy and the true epistemic uncertainty.
+Therefore, entropy is a useful proxy for epistemic uncertainty \emph{if no aleatoric uncertainty is present}.